AlaTomKing/alatomking.github.io/README.md

 # alatomking.github.io
 my name is Tom

-this is my website effortlessly made in github and hosted by github
+this is my readme file effortlessly made in github the readme file is about the same as my website

 this is **not** my portfolio